Effortless & Wholesome Grains, Part 3: Quinoa

 As a vegetarian, I’m always conscious of making sure to get enough protein in my diet.
 Quinoa is a great food to incorporate into your meals because, unlike most grains, it contains all of the essential amino acids, making it a complete source of protein.
 This means that you don’t have to pair quinoa with beans to make sure you are getting adequate protein.

 Quinoa has a mild, nutty taste, and works well in place of couscous or rice.
-I like to make it as a base for a veggie bowl, topping it with roasted vegetables, tofu and sesame ginger sauce.
+I like to make it as a base for a veggie bowl, topping it with roasted vegetables, tofu, and sesame ginger sauce.

 Like I mentioned in the Brown Rice blog post, I generally like soaking my grains.
 This is especially important with quinoa because the tiny seeds are naturally coated with a protective, bitter substance.
 Soaking the seeds for a few hours, or at least giving them a thorough rinse, will remove the bitterness.